Skip to main content

 Unlock project finances by linking a project to a transaction

-Under the Project name column, you can link projects to transactions.
-Doing so unlocks the project finances widget, providing you with insights on which projects make you the most money and which projects generate the most expenses.
+Under the "PROJECT" column, you can link projects to transactions.
+Doing so unlocks the project finances widget, providing you with insights on what projects make you the most money and generate the most expenses.

-When you link a project, you can also directly access that project’s page by selecting the Link icon.
+When you link a project, you can also directly access that project’s page by hovering over the project and selecting the link icon.

 Uncover money insights by categorizing an expense

-Under the Category column, you can categorize expenses paid for with your business debit card (but not payments).
-Doing so begins to generate insights for how your money flows in and out of your account, letting you know where and how you spend your money.
+Under the "TAX CATEGORY" column, expenses that are paid for with your HoneyBook debit card are automatically categorized.
+This generates insights for how money flows in and out of your account, letting you know where and how you spend your money.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!